datanav/docs/configuration.rst

        transform, so that only the entity can be shaped in a way that is more useful downstream.
      - "latest"
      -

+   * - ``supports_signalling`` (experimental)
+     - Boolean
+     - Flag used to enable signalling support between internal pipes (dataset to dataset pipes).
+If enabled, a pipe run is scheduled as soon as the input dataset(s) changes (it does not interrupt any already running pipes).
+     - false
+     -

 Continuation support